blahajjessie/13s-wiki/index.md

 {: .tip}
 When you include an image when you ask for help, don't just take a picture with your phone, [take a screenshot](https://take-a-screenshot.org)

-## Installing Your VM

-{: .warning}
-These instructions are untested on some platforms (mostly macos).
-Feel free to contact course staff if you have any issues

-## Working with Ubuntu

-{: .tip}
-Most of these pages are empty or incomplete right now.
-Please bear with me until I finish these.

-These pages give a general summary of commands in terminal, and allow setup of a complete development environment that integrates well into your host system.

-## Temporary homepage

-Some pages and guides are not posted here yet.
-Please also check out the google doc

-For now, use the [google doc](https://docs.google.com/document/d/12R1CSeNHjmlxgIo25Eb99dfeIvLUl209598mz43hifk/edit#heading=h.gcqo22qxnlwe) as the homepage.
-This page is still under development, but guides will be posted here as they are created.

 ## Credits